mesuvash/FBCrawler/Readme.md

-Crawler for collecting information of your app users
+Crawler for collecting information of Facebook App users

 Dependencies:
 	gevent 0.13.8

-Description
+Description\n
 	Crawler expects the userid and corresponding access_token in CSV format.
 Crawler crawls information of "n" users concurrently as specified by pool_size in crawler.cfg.